xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/concepts.md

 ### Guice module

 In the main `GuiceBundle` guice modules registration appears under initialization phase (when neither `Configuration` nor `Environment` objects are available).
-If module require these objects and it's registration can't be moved to guicey bundle's run method, then use [marker interfaces](guide/guice/module-autowiring.md).
+If a module requires these objects and its registration can't be moved to guicey bundle's run method, then use [marker interfaces](guide/guice/module-autowiring.md).
 For example, `ConfigurationAwareModule` will lead to configuration object set into module before injector creation.